ritza-co/CodeCapsules/comparing-paas-providers-heroku-vs-digital-ocean-app-platform-vs-code-capsules.md

 1. Visiting https://www.digitalocean.com/products/app-platform/.
 2. Click the "Get Started" button, and sign up via email.
 3. You will now need to enter your payment information - I chose a credit card.
-4. Click "Deploy a Github Repo".
+4. Click "Deploy a GitHub Repo".
 5. Click "Launch Your App".
 6. Choose "Link your GitHub account".
 7. Login to your GitHub account and press the "Only select repositories" button.